 Ski, Golf, Bike and Dine in one day!

-Although the snow is not falling so heavily anymore, Whistler has more than ever on offer.
+Even though the snow is done falliny in May (for the most part), Whistler has more than ever on offer.
 In fact for the month of May, there is too much to do in Whistler!
 You can enjoy flurries of snow in the high alpine of Blackcomb, cruise through Whistler Bike Park, play a few rounds of golf and polish off the day with some of the best dining deals you’ll ever come across.

 Whistler boasts four championship golf courses that are typically open from early May through mid-October.
 The Whistler golf courses have been designed by golfing legends such as Jack Nicklaus, Arnold Palmer, Robert Cupp and Robert Trent Jones Jr. May offers great playing conditions on freshly opened courses in the stunning backdrops of snow capped mountains.

-Whistler mountain will remain open for spring riding till May 27th, 2019 (estimated - based on weather), while Blackcomb plans to close on April 22nd, 2019.
-Riding in the spring might be on some slushy snow but this is the time of year to build up a stunning goggle tan while sinking a few beers on in the village afterwards.
+Whistler mountain will remain open for spring riding till May 25th, 2020 (estimated - based on weather), while Blackcomb plans to close on April 19th, 2020.
+Riding in the spring might be on some slushy snow, but this is the time of year to build up a stunning goggle tan while sinking a few beers in the village afterwards.
 The brave amongst you can even give pond skimming a try.
 Ride as fast as you can at the pond that opens up on lower Zig-Zag and water-ski across it!
 All going well, if not a ‘refreshing’ dip ensues.

 Images: Mike Crane / John Henebry / Table Nineteen